pthiem-stripe/bookstore-demo/README.md

-The [Stripe Payment Element](https://stripe.com/docs/payments/payment-element) is used to collect payment information in a PCI compliant way.
+The [Stripe Payment Element](https://stripe.com/docs/payments/payment-element) is used to collect payment information in a PCI-compliant way.
 The integration follows the steps described in [this article](https://stripe.com/docs/payments/accept-a-payment?ui=elements).
 The Payment Element is rendered in an iframe and securely transmits sensitive information (such as credit card details) to Stripe.
 The component needs a `payment_intent_client_secret` when initialized.
 This client secret is used to map the collected payment information to a `PaymentIntent`.
-Once the user triggers to make payment, the Payment Element transmits the payment information to Stripe to process and confirm the payment.
+Once the user triggers to make a payment, the Payment Element transmits the payment information to Stripe to process and confirm the payment.

 <p align="center">
 <img src="./doc/paymentElement_flow.png" >